What is a clinical trial?

 The investigating physician carries out a complete clinical examination of the patient, reads the entire medical file and verifies that the inclusion and exclusion criteria are respected.
 If a criterion is not met, the patient is not eligible for study and cannot be included.

 - Inclusion visit and randomization

 The investigating physician offers the parents to participate for their child in a clinical study if the child answers the selection criteria.
-He/she sends them the information notice before the visit.
+He/she explains the information notice and then gives it to the family.
 On the day of the appointment he/she explains in detail the protocol to them, answers their questions.
 If the parents agree to participate in the study, the physician then collects their signed and dated consent.

 The investigator must then notify the sponsor of the inclusion.
 Additional examinations will be carried out if necessary.
 When the promoter has validated the inclusion, if necessary one of the studied treatments (randomization) may be assigned to the patient.
 The patient’s visits are then scheduled according to the schedule under the protocol.